Meet our regional finalists

 When selecting the finalists, Chairmen Alain Roux and Michel Roux Jr were delighted to see such a high level of talent among the applications.
 The successful chefs come from a wide range of establishments such as luxury hotels, contract catering, successful local restaurants, and even the House of Commons, and geographically as far afield as Jersey and County Durham.

-The 19 chefs were selected from their online applications and written recipes submitted anonymously to the judges, who took part in the Recipe Judging day at The Waterside Inn.
-The 19 finalists will compete in two regional finals which will be held simultaneously on 4th March 2021 at University College Birmingham and University of West London, Ealing.
-The first reserve, Connor Wilson from The Traddock North Yorkshire, will compete as the 19th regional finalist.
-He stepped in when one finalist was unable to compete on the original 2020 dates due to lockdown restrictions.
-It was unfair to ask Connor to resume his place as a reserve.
+The 18 chefs were selected from their online applications and written recipes submitted anonymously to the judges, who took part in the Recipe Judging day at The Waterside Inn.
+The 18 finalists will compete in two regional finals which will be held simultaneously on 9th September 2021 at University College Birmingham and University of West London, Ealing.

 Competing in Birmingham